Church Safety: Cover The Basics First

 I constantly read about what churches are doing to improve their safety.
 I talk to my peers on a regular basis.
 It’s tempting to shift our focus to the new, the flashy or the interesting.
 More gear, cameras or guns.
 But you don’t shortcut your basics.

 Take care of the basics in your program.
 Being observant and vigilant is your blocking and tackling.
 Those skills help you notice the fire hazard as well as the potential threat of violence.
-Watching the parking lot for car burglaries also watches it for a child who managed to slip away from his family.
+Watching the parking lot for car burglaries also means watching it for a child who managed to slip away from his family.
 The basics may not be as flashy or interesting, but they’re the building blocks for the rest of it.

 When you hire Better Protectors for church safety training, you will get techniques and guidance that have been tested.
 We don’t chase the latest trend or try to sell you on buzzwords or try to create fear.
 Contact us and find out how we can help your church become safer for the people who call it home.